YasamanNaghiloo/CRUD-Code-Snippets/README.md

 - `.env.example` is provided as a template for configuration.
 - The repo uses MVC structure with `src/models`, `src/controllers`, `src/routes`, and `views`.

-# Presentation Video
-Please open the Presentation.mp4 file that I have provided in this folder